postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/statuspage.md

 When this action is configured, if the specified monitor fails a test run, a Statuspage incident is created.
 The incident provides context to customers on why the failure happened, and what will be done to address it.

-If you select the **Create incident when monitoring run fails** action, enter the following:
+If you select the **Create incident when monitoring run fails** action, do the following:

 1. Enter a name for the incident name.
 This is the text shown to customers when they see the incident.
 1. Select an Incident status from the list.